 Viewing the Grand Canyon, contemplating the cosmos, witnessing 10,000 synchronized performers | • The perception of something physically, socially, or conceptually larger than the self • can be perceptual (mountains), social (mass gatherings), or conceptual (infinity). | |

-Re-evaluating your worldview after seeing Earth from space, adjusting mental schema when understanding quantum physics | • The cognitive demand to revise existing mental frameworks when current understanding cannot accommodate the vast stimulus • drives learning and growth. | |
+Re-evaluating your worldview after seeing Earth from space, adjusting mental schema when understanding quantum physics | • The cognitive demand to revise existing mental frameworks when current understanding cannot accommodate the vast stimulus • drives learning and growth | |

-Feeling your individual concerns shrink when gazing at a starry sky, sensing your ego dissolve during a powerful concert | • Reduced self-salience where personal identity feels temporarily diminished • associated with decreased self-referential thinking, lower narcissism, and greater connectedness. |
+Individual concerns shrinking when gazing at a starry sky, ego dissolving during a powerful concert | • Reduced self-salience where personal identity feels temporarily diminished • associated with decreased self-referential thinking, lower narcissism, and greater connectedness |